[Solved] How To Get Water Out Of Charging Port

 Try Turning On Your Device

 Once you're done with drying out your phone, check to see if the “liquid detected in Lightning connector” message still appears by turning on your device or connecting it to a Lightning cable.
+If the warning returns, unplug it again and keep waiting.

 Way 3 Contact Customer Care